Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 Everglades National Park

-Everglades National Park is a unique natural biome made up of coastal mangrove forests, sawgrass marshes, and pine Flatwoods.
+The vast Everglades landscape consists of coastal mangrove forests, sawgrass marshes, and pine Flatwoods.

 It provides a nourishing habitat for many of Florida’s unique animal species including the famous gators.